TWaalen/isrsrv-script/README.md

 First use the -install argument (run only this command as root) and follow the instructions.

-Set "AutoSaveDelay" and "BackupSaveDelay" to 0 to disable the integrated saves and backups.
+Set "AutoSaveDelay" and "BackupSaveDelay" in server.json to 0 to disable the integrated saves and backups.
 The script will take care of saving and backups.
 This is required is using the script so the game won't save mid script-backup or sync from RamDisk to hdd/ssd.

 After that paste in you SSK.txt and then reboot the server.
-After that the game should start on it's own
+After that the game should start on boot.

 That should be it.